 REDUCE AGGREGATE FILL THICKNESS

 In test after test, Tensar TriAx Geogrids have proven their value by enabling a thinner, stabilized aggregate fill layer to have the identical bearing capacity and serviceability as a thicker, unstabilized aggregate fill layer – or even a layer with a fabric under it.
 A reduction in aggregate thickness can be achieved through the use of TriAx Geogrids, with no change to the road’s performance.

 You can Value Engineer (VE) for profit by using TriAx Geogrids to construct thinner fill layers.
 When curbs determine the final pavement grade or existing utilities limit undercutting, it is possible to construct a reliable but thinner base course without sacrificing durability and without expensive reconstruction or utility re-routing.

 To put it simply, for stabilizing aggregate, especially over weak subgrades, stiffer is better.

-TriAx Geogrids can help with fast-track projects and those with high costs associated with aggregate fill, over-excavation, or haul off.
+TriAx Geogrids can help fast-track projects and reduce high costs associated with aggregate fill, over-excavation, or haul off.

 TriAx Geogrids have saved time and money on thousands of jobs.
 A key advantage is reliability.
 Once installed, the surface needs less maintenance than a surface underlain by fabric.
 On jobs across the U.S., access roads built with TriAx Geogrids have stood up to repeated passes of fully loaded haul trucks with little or no maintenance, even on sites where roads containing fabric had already failed.